tmarkiewicz/opendatahub/README.md

 Congrats, you now have a working Red Hat OpenShift cluster!
 Let's move on to installing Open Data Hub on this cluster.

 ## Open Data Hub
 What is Open Data Hub?
-Essentially, it's an end-to-end AI/ML platform, that is trying to provide an open source tool for every step in the AI/ML workflow.
-Open Dtaa Hub is based on open source projects including Jupyterhub, Apache Spark, Seldon, Prometheus, Grafana, and Argo.
+Essentially, it's an end-to-end AI/ML platform, that's trying to provide an open source tool for every step in the AI/ML workflow.
+Open Data Hub is based on open source projects including JupyterHub, Apache Spark, Seldon, Prometheus, Grafana, and Argo.

 From the [Open Data Hub](https://opendatahub.io/) site: